spideytest1

 Be careful when you exceed this limit, it's often caused by the result of a circular reference.
 Serializer groups can be a good solution to fix this issue.

 As mentioned above, by default we force eager loading for all relations.
-This behaviour can be modified with the configuration in order to apply it only on join relations having the EAGER fetch mode:
+This behavior can be modified in the configuration to apply it only on join relations having the EAGER fetch mode:

 # api/config/packages/api_platform.yaml